Goin' Home (Archie Shepp and Horace Parlan album): Composition and performance

 According to music journalist Tom Moon, Goin' Home is a reverent jazz and gospel album played with straightforward simplicity by Shepp and Parlan.
 They interpret nine traditional Negro spirituals, featuring African-American folk melodies that originated from the 1920s and before.
 Along with Trouble in Mind and Looking at Bird in 1980, Goin' Home is part of a series of albums delineated in Shepp's discography as "modular explorations of traditional musical styles", which is itself in Shepp's broader series of musical "portraits of the Diaspora".
 The album's title alludes to a return to African cultural roots.

 Shepp viewed Goin' Home as his attempt to cross the span of time and history between modern African Americans and the black slaves symbolized by the spirituals.
-In an interview for Down Beat, Shepp said that it was the first time he had recorded spirituals or made "any kind of serious statement about them", and said that he started to cry when he started playing on the album due to "the strain, the spiritual weight of the moment".
+In an interview for DownBeat, Shepp said that it was the first time he had recorded spirituals or made "any kind of serious statement about them", and said that he started to cry when he started playing on the album due to "the strain, the spiritual weight of the moment".
 He recalled being momentarily afraid that he would not be able to go through with the album's recording because of his emotional state, which he explained:

 The album has a melodic form, and employs pentatonic scales for melodic development, a practice common in African and African-American folk music.
 Goin' Home is mostly tempoless, as most of the pieces are performed in a rubato-like free rhythm.
 Shepp and Parlan perform sudden accelerations and intended delays and halts, particularly at the end of bars, phrases, and sections in a piece.
 Most of the spirituals have a thirty-two-bar form, with the eight-bar section comprising four two-bar phrases wherein two choruses of the spiritual are played.
 Shepp and Parlan's interpretations include few choruses from the original spirituals.

 Eschewing common jazz practice, Shepp does not improvise new melodic lines within the spirituals' harmonic framework, but plays short, impromptu passages around a melodic idea.
 Parlan plays piano solos on only two of the album's pieces.
 Shepp contributes a tonal roughness to the songs with growled sounds, which he plays by singing or humming into his saxophone.
 He also uses harmonic overtones, breathy tonal weight, and expressive chromatic development of melody to add textural and timbral variety to the songs.
 Shepp and Parlan's reverent takes on "Amazing Grace" and Go Down Moses" exhibit split tones and fortes.